"The cold night unfolded. In front of me, those eyes, slits of white promising-" "Max, put a sock in it." "Sorry, force of habit."

 Victor taunts Max at the end of the third game claiming he'll be this.
 Not so much.

-You never get to cap Anthony DeMarco Sr. for all the grief he gave Max.
+You never get to cap Anthony DeMarco Sr. for all the grief he gave Max, though you did leave him in great grief.

 Karmic Death: Nicole Horne gets killed when her chopper is crushed by a tower (courtesy of Max) just when she was about to escape.